C-3PO: He made a fair move. Screaming about it can't help you.

 - Referenced in Star Wars: The Old Republic, on Hutta, where a Wookiee is standing near a dejarik board, with a protocol droid, surprise surprise, missing it's arms and it's head smashed in.

-- Double Subverted in Jet Li's War, which has an Asian mob boss practice sword sparring with one of his men.
+- Double Subverted in Jet Li's War, with Yakuza boss Shiro practicing sword sparring with one of his men.
 When he allows himself to be distracted, the other guy accidentally strikes him, and immediately begs forgiveness.
-The gangster calmly tells him not to worry, and that is was his own fault for allowing himself to be distracted... and then kills him anyway.
+Shiro calmly tells him not to worry, and that is was his own fault for allowing himself to be distracted... and then kills him anyway.

 - Friday: During a game of craps.